2013 Keli Wagner Lady Angler Tournament

 2. RULES MEETING - At least one person from each boat should be represented and is responsible for knowing the rules including any changes that may take place at the Captain’s Meeting on Friday evening, prior to the tournament at the Civic Center.

 3. FISHING TIME - No lines or teasers in the water before official fishing hours.
 Official fishing hours are 8:00 a.m. until 1:00 p.m.
-This is a one-day billfish release/gamefish tournament scheduled for Saturday, June 8, 2013.
+This is a two-day billfish release/gamefish tournament scheduled for Saturday, June 8, 2013 and Sunday, June 9, 2013.
 Official time will be GPS time.

 4. ROD & REEL RULES - This is a rod and reel, hook and line tournament.
 Double line and leader combined may not exceed 40 ft; neither of which may exceed 30 ft.
 The following practices are illegal in this tournament: a) Use of handline or rope attached to the line or leader, b) shooting, harpooning, or lancing and c) no participant may transfer from one boat to another.
 After hook-up, only a female may fight the fish.